Cart

 Multi-Guitar Racks

 Hold 3-7 guitars in a single footprint.
-Essential for churches with multiple worship guitars or studios with a collection.
+Essential for venues with multiple performing guitars or studios with a collection.

 What PGL Recommends

-For most worship musicians and performers, the PGL Wooden X-Frame Stand offers the best combination of portability, protection, and price.
+For most live performance musicians and performers, the PGL Wooden X-Frame Stand offers the best combination of portability, protection, and price.
 Ask our Pro Concierge if you have a specific setup in mind.

 guitar standguitar storagestage gearmusic accessoriesguitar safety